-- A student must complete at least two-thirds of course activities including assignments, exams and other requirements to request an incomplete from an instructor.
+1. A student must complete at least two-thirds of course activities including assignments, exams, and other requirements to request an incomplete from an instructor.
 Grades of Incomplete are granted entirely at the discretion of that course faculty member in consultation with the Program Director.
-If the faculty member agrees, they will draft an Incomplete Contract, which specifies the outstanding assignments needed to be completed, as well as an agreed upon timeframe for completion, not to exceed one calendar year from the last day of the course. - 2.
-The agreed Incomplete Contract should be signed by both faculty member and student, and it must then be approved and signed by the Program Director.
-The nursing student is entirely responsible to adhere to the terms of the Incomplete Contract.
-If the contract requirements are unfulfilled within the one-year time limit, the result is a final course grade of "F." - 3.
-Nursing students must complete any incomplete grade BEFORE entering any subsequent nursing course for which the incomplete course is a pre-requisite.
-For other nursing courses, students follow both the university's and program's incomplete policy. - 4.
-Once a student completes the course requirements, the faculty should initiate a Change of Grade process in collaboration with the Program Director.
-When the Change of Grade Form is submitted to the registrar, the student and faculty can see that the grade was changed in WISER.
+If the faculty member agrees, they will draft an Incomplete Contract, which specifies the nature and value of the outstanding assignments that need to be completed, as well as an agreed upon timeframe for completion, not to exceed one calendar year from the last day of the course.
+Incompletes in the ABSN program are only allowed in NU471, due to failure to pass the HESI/ATI tests in L3.

+2. The agreed Incomplete Contract should be signed by both faculty member and student, and it must then be approved and signed by the Accelerated Nursing Program Director.
+The nursing student is entirely responsible for adhering to the terms of the Incomplete Contract.
+If the contract requirements are unfulfilled within the one-year time limit, the result is a final course grade of "F."

+3. Nursing students must make-up any incomplete grade BEFORE entering any subsequent clinical nursing course for which the incomplete course is a pre-requisite.
+For other nursing courses, students follow both the university's and program's incomplete policy.

+4. Once a student completes the course requirements, the faculty should initiate a Change of Grade process in collaboration with the Program Director.
+When the Change of GradeForm is submitted to the registrar, the student and faculty can see that the grade was changed in WISER.